 This article will share my experience working closely on AI ML projects that used Python data science applied explicitly to the food manufacturing industry and processing businesses.

 Have you ever thought of how your python data science experience could help organizations build advanced Artificial Intelligence (AI) and machine learning models that support smart food manufacturing processes and restaurant businesses?
-We have made some remarkable innovations in recent years from food production to processing to now delivery using robots and drones.
+We have made remarkable innovations from food production to processing to now delivery using robots and drones in recent years.

 But first, why do we see only Python?